 The ZMOT study highlighted the need for sound Search Engine Optimization (SEO).
 Ranking for relevant keywords on search engines became all but essential to bolstering a company's online presence and holding up during consumers' Zero Moments of Truth.

 But that study wasn't the only bombshell Google dropped in the early 2010s.
 Around the time the study came out, Google's search ranking algorithm changed to discourage "keyword stuffing" — the practice of repetitively loading a webpage with specific keywords to try to sway search engine rankings.
+From that point, Google's search engine results have shifted to more thorough and relevant content.
+Many companies and services like Captain Words have leveraged these algorithm changes to provide optimized articles with extensive research.

 The change represented what is still a continuous effort by Google to provide users with positive, helpful online experiences.
 And it did just that.
 The shift that set the stage for businesses to focus on producing more high-quality, meaningful content.